simonreise/remote-sensing-processor/README.md

 > :warning: This package is still in early development stage, so its API can change significantly, sometimes without backward compatibility.
 Consider this before updating the package.

 ## License
 See [LICENSE](LICENSE).

+## Citation
+If you use RSP in a scientific publication, we would appreciate citations: https://doi.org/10.5281/zenodo.11091321

 ## Credits
 RSP uses code from some other projects.